levlafayette/SpartanIntro/Lessons/Lesson_1.md

 * When a user logs in on a Linux or other UNIX-like system on the command line, they start in their home directory (`/home/<<username>>`).
 Project directory in `/data/projects/<<projectID>>`.
 * See `https://swcarpentry.github.io/shell-novice/fig/standard-filesystem-hierarchy.svg`
 * "Everything in the UNIX system is a file" (Kernighan & Pike, 1984, 41).
+* Develop good file management practises.
 -- *Slide End* --

 -- *Slide* --
 ### Part 2: Latency, Bandwidth, Data Location
 * Latency is the speed of data transfer, bandwidth is the "width" of the "band" of data transfer.
-* Using a road analogy, "latency" is the smoothness of the surface, "bandwith" is the number of lanes.
+* Using a road analogy, "latency" is the smoothness of the surface, "bandwidth" is the number of lanes.
 * Distance is a *very* important factor.
 Data for processing should be kept as close as possible to the processor.
 * As Grace Hopper used to say: "Mind your nanoseconds!" https://www.youtube.com/watch?v=9eyFDBPk4Yw -- *Slide End* --